-The ADVANTAGES
+THE ADVANTAGES

-- You do not need to actively manage your pension account. - A Lifestyle Strategy aims to preserve the value of your pension savings as you near your retirement age.
-It does this through investing a higher proportion of your savings in safer, less risky investments as you get older.
-This approach helps to protect you from a significant drop in the stock market just before your retirement age. - The switching of the fund's underlying investments (i.e. the move to more cautious investments as you get older) is carried out automatically. - There is no additional charge for investing in a Lifestyle Strategy, although charges are made by the funds in which the Lifestyle Strategy invests.
+- You do not need to actively manage your pension account. - The lifestyle strategies aim to preserve the value of your pension savings as you near your retirement age.
+This is done by investing a higher proportion of your savings in safer, less risky investments as you get older.
+This approach helps to protect you from a significant drop in the stock market just before your retirement age. - The switching of the fund's underlying investments (i.e. the move to more cautious investments as you get older) is carried out automatically.
+If you want to take a more active investment approach, you should consider making your own fund choices by selecting fund(s) from the Plan's wider range. - All three lifestyles are designed to be relevant to the various ways in which you may take your benefits in retirement. - There is no additional charge for investing in a lifestyle strategy, although charges are made by the funds in which the Lifestyle Strategy invests.

-The DISADVANTAGES
+THE DISADVANTAGES

-- A Lifestyle Strategy is based on moving into lower risk investments as you get older, such as bond and cash funds.
+- Lifestyle strategies are based on moving into lower risk investments as you get older, such as bond and cash funds.
 These funds are expected to be less volatile than funds that invest in shares, for instance, but they can also suffer falls in value.
 In addition, the effects of inflation could mean that cash funds produce negative returns in real terms. - By moving out of funds that invest in equities as you get older, you could potentially miss out on higher levels of growth.
 Shares have historically delivered higher returns than cash or bonds over the long term. - Please note that each lifestyle strategy is designed to access a certain form of benefit in retirement (i.e. drawdown, annuity or cash).
+If you are planning to use income drawdown at retirement, investing in the Annuity or Cash Lifestyle Strategy may not be suitable for you as you could miss out on potential growth if stock markets rise.
 As such you will need to consider the retirement benefit you wish to access and select the lifestyle strategy appropriate to that choice. - All the investment decisions are taken out of your hands.
-If you want to be more involved in planning for your retirement, a Lifestyle Strategy is probably not for you.
-It is an automated strategy that does not react to market conditions.
+If you want to be more involved in planning for your retirement, a lifestyle strategy is probably not for you.
+It is an automated strategy which does not react to market conditions.